 C I 295 A - Pre-K to 4th Grade

 C I 295A is required for teacher candidates seeking admission to the Pre-Kindergarten through Fourth Grade (PK-4) certification program.
 C I 295 is a three-credit course that consists of two major components:

-- a two-hour weekly seminar consisting of reading, discussion, lecture and reflective writing assignments
+- a weekly seminar consisting of reading, discussion, lecture and reflective writing assignments

 - six hours per week spent observing and working with individual children or small groups of children in an early childhood setting for a period of 10 weeks

-Seminars are held on Thursday evenings.
-These seminars engage teacher candidates in reading, thinking, talking and writing about a wide range of issues and topics that are pertinent for individuals considering becoming PK- 4 educators.
+Seminars engage teacher candidates in reading, thinking, talking and writing about a wide range of issues and topics that are pertinent for individuals considering becoming PK- 4 educators.

 Weekly Pre-School Observations

-Teacher candidates will be placed for their observation experience for either 3 hours twice a week or for one six-hour period once per week.
+Teacher candidates will be placed for their observation experience for a total of 60 hours per semester.
 All placements will be within walking distance of the University Park campus or will be accessible on bus routes.
 For those who have their own transportation, placements in other early childhood settings might be possible.
 Teacher candidates will be observing in both infant and toddler settings as well as in pre-kindergarten settings in order to help them gain a deeper understanding of the childhood development continuum.

 Required Clearances for C I 295A